-Buttigieg's bipartisan legacy is putting this gorgeous island on America's radar
+A bipartisan Buttigieg effect?
+The people of this gorgeous island country say yes

 And while Maltese is considered a dialect of Arabic, Arabic speakers in nearby Tunisia and Libya can understand only 40% of spoken Maltese.

 The written version, moreover, would be nearly impossible to parse.
-Dozens of Semitic languages are spoken across the Middle East and Africa, and written in scripts that range from the Hebrew alphabet to the rounded Ge'ez script used in Ethiopia.
+Dozens of Semitic languages are spoken across the Middle East and Africa, and they're written in scripts that range from the Hebrew alphabet to the rounded Ge'ez script used in Ethiopia.
 Alone among Semitic languages, Maltese is written in the Latin script employed by English and many other European languages.

 How did this unique dialect of Arabic land on a Mediterranean island?
 During the Muslim conquest of the Mediterranean world starting in the 7th century AD, the language spread along with eastern technologies, ideas and foods.

 Arabs arriving from Sicily invaded Malta in 870, deposing then-Byzantine rulers and seizing power for the next 200 years.
-While it's unknown exactly when Arabic took root in the islands, linguists believe modern-day Maltese is descended from a dialect.
+While it's unknown exactly when Arabic took root in the islands, linguists believe modern-day Maltese is descended from a dialect of Arabic spoken in the Middle Ages.

 The Midpoint of the Mediterranean